tlepple/data_origination_workshop/README.md

 ---
 ###  Workshop One Refresher:

 If you didn't complete my first workshop and need a primer on Iceberg, you can complete that work again in this platform by following this guide:  [Workshop 1 Exercises](./workshop1_revisit.md).
 If you are already familiar with those items please proceed.
-A later step has all of that workshop automated.
+A later step has all of that workshop automated if you prefer.

 ---